-The primary objective for Pembina's conventional pipeline assets is safe, reliable operations and the maintenance of operating margin contribution while pursuing opportunities for increased throughput and revenue enhancement.
-Margins are maintained through incremental volume capture and system expansion, revenue management and operating cost discipline.
-By offering cost effective, competitively positioned and reliable transportation services to its customers, Pembina undertakes to attract new business to its conventional pipeline systems.
+The primary objective for Pembina's conventional pipelines business is to generate sustainable operating margins while pursuing opportunities for increased throughput and revenue enhancements.
+Margins are maintained through incremental volume capture and system expansion, revenue management and operating expense discipline.
+By offering cost effective, competitively positioned, safe and reliable transportation services to its customers, Pembina undertakes to attract new business to its conventional pipeline systems.

-Oil Sands and Heavy Oil Infrastructure
+Oil Sands and Heavy Oil

 Pembina has successfully leveraged its uniquely positioned infrastructure and construction oversight and operating knowledge in the oil sands and heavy oil areas of Alberta and intends to continue to pursue future opportunities in this key growth sector.
-Pembina's existing oil sands assets, and those recently developed or under development, are characterized by fully contracted service and long-term returns which are designed to provide a secure stream of stable cash flow to the Fund.
-Operating income contribution from this business is related to invested capital and is not sensitive to fluctuations in costs or capacity utilization.
+Pembina's existing oil sands and heavy oil business, and those recently developed or under development, are characterized by fully contracted service and long-term returns which are designed to provide a secure stream of stable cash flow to the Fund.
+Operating income contribution from this business is related to invested capital and is not sensitive to fluctuations in operating expenses or actual throughputs.
 Furthermore, the life of these assets is effectively tied to the life of the oil sands and heavy oil reserves to which they provide service.

 Due to the long-term and stable nature of these assets, further expansion of Pembina's business interests in this sector is a priority.